Monthly Archives: September 2019

 Just a couple of dollars a month from each of you will make a huge difference.

 One.
 Those Above.

-She smiled in a friendly manner, but didn’t really think it was necessary.
+Her “friendly” smile was on full display, but she didn’t really think it was necessary.
 Her host, Winton Classen, was famously among the calmest men in the public eye.

 “Thank you for agreeing to an interview, Mr. Classen.
 My producer and your PR people will put together all the introductions and pleasantries, so we can skip right to the meat of what people want to know.
 Are you ready for that?”

 Winton gave an easy smile in return, no less practiced or perfect than her own.

 “Of course, Ms. Delores.
 I’m delighted to proceed however you feel is best.
 You’re the tastemaker, after all.”